 The aim of the Health and Social Care curriculum is to equip students with sound specialist knowledge and skills for everyday use and of how to meet the needs of individuals across a range of health, social care settings.
 The curriculum develops an understanding of the skills and qualities required to influence care and empowers students through encouraging independence and creativity; providing tasks that engage with the most taxing aspects of the National Curriculum (including Values of Care and the current legislation requirements) and the importance of softer skills such as communication to ensure individuals right to independence and dignity.
 As a Key Stage 5 subject, we deliver the Pearson National in Health and Social Care.
 We believe that when students embark on their Health and Social Care studies, their prior knowledge will be informed by core disciplines such as Science, English, Physical Education and Religious Education.
 Therefore, our curriculum creates time for students to apply subject specific knowledge, skills and concepts to different Health and Social Care contexts.

-Finally Through consideration, knowledge and experience, the department aims to support the holistic development of practical, interpersonal and thinking skills required to be successful in employment and higher education.
+Through consideration, knowledge and experience, the department aims to support the holistic development of practical, interpersonal and thinking skills required to be successful in employment and higher education.

+They will be skilled in their ability/aptitude to demonstrate tolerance, respect, dignity, effective communication skills and application of anti-discriminatory practice.
 Assessment is specifically designed to fit the purpose and objective of the qualification.
 It includes a range of assessment types and styles suited to vocational qualifications in the sector.
 There are three main forms of assessment:

 External (Written Exam) to demonstrate knowledge and understanding of key concepts in Health and social care.
 Learners demonstrate they can apply appropriate knowledge to a work related challenge in timed conditions